NotReallyJustin/dvdsh-mavparse/README.md

 # dvdsh-mavparse
-Parses a `dvdsh` MAVLink file into .csv files that can be fed into Andrew's Python Models
+Parses a `dvdsh` MAVLink file into .csv files that can be fed into Andrew's Python Models, or lowkey any of our UAV detection models